-The SO_2 and PM{10} emissions arising from domestic fuel combustion were taken from the UK emission factor database (www.naei.org.uk).
+The PM{10} emissions arising from domestic fuel combustion were taken from the UK emission factor database (www.naei.org.uk).
 This web site is managed by Netcen on behalf of Defra.
-The exception to this is the emission factor for sulphur dioxide from household coal which has been taken from a CRE study carried out for Belfast City Council.
+The emission factor for sulphur dioxide from household coal which has been taken from a CRE study carried out for Belfast City Council.
 It was felt that this locally derived emission factor maybe more representative of fuel burnt in Northern Ireland.